Cooper Kupp Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Kupp had 35 receiving yards in one career matchup against the Ravens, 77.5 fewer than his receiving yards prop bet over/under for Sunday's game (112.5).
+- Against the Ravens, Kupp put up 35 receiving yards in one career matchup, 77.5 fewer than his over/under for Sunday's game.

-- Kupp did not have a touchdown catch in that matchup against the Ravens.
+- Kupp did not have a touchdown catch in that contest against the Ravens.

-- The Ravens are giving up 295.5 passing yards per game this season, the NFL's worst pass defense.
+- The Ravens are conceding 295.5 passing yards per game this season, the NFL's worst pass defense.

-- The Ravens' defense is 28th in the league, allowing 1.9 passing touchdowns per game.
+- The Ravens' defense is 28th in the NFL, allowing 1.9 passing touchdowns per game.

 Recent Performances

-- Against the Vikings last week, Kupp was targeted 13 times and totaled 109 yards on 10 receptions.
+- In last week's game against the Vikings, Kupp was targeted 13 times and recorded 10 catches for 109 yards.

-- Kupp's 32 grabs over his last three games are good enough for 368 yards (122.7 ypg) and three touchdowns.
-He's been targeted 41 times.
+- Kupp's stat line over his last three games includes 32 grabs for 368 yards and three touchdowns.
+He averaged 122.7 yards per game, and was targeted 41 times.

 Kupp's Los Angeles Teammates